Kerak Castle: Crusader period

-Pagan was also Lord of Oultrejordain and Kerak Castle became the centre of his power, replacing the weaker castle of Montreal to the south.
+Pagan the Butler was also Lord of Oultrejordain and Kerak Castle became the centre of his power, replacing the weaker castle of Montreal to the south.
 Because of its position east of the Dead Sea, Kerak Castle was able to control bedouin herders as well as the trade routes from Damascus to Egypt and Mecca.
 His successors, his nephew Maurice and Philip of Milly, added towers and protected the north and south sides with two deep rock-cut ditches (the southern ditch also serving as a cistern).
 The most notable Crusader architectural feature surviving is the north wall, into which are built immense arched halls on two levels.
 These were used for living quarters and stables, but also served as a fighting gallery overlooking the castle approach and for shelter against missiles from siege engines.

 In 1176 Raynald of Châtillon gained possession of Kerak Castle after marrying Stephanie of Milly, the widow of Humphrey III of Toron (and daughter-in-law of Humphrey II of Toron).
 From Kerak Castle, Raynald harassed the trade camel trains and even attempted an attack on Mecca itself.
 In 1183 Saladin besieged the castle in response to Raynald's attacks.
 The siege took place during the marriage of Humphrey IV of Toron and Isabella I of Jerusalem, and Saladin, after some negotiations and with a chivalrous intent, agreed not to target their chamber while his siege machines attacked the rest of the castle.
 The siege was eventually relieved by Baldwin IV of Jerusalem.

 Saladin besieged Kerak again in 1184.
 Saladin attempted to fill the ditches that prevented siege engines from getting in range of the castle wall.
-However, just like the first siege of Kerak, Saladin and his men left before a reinforcing crusader army could come to the castle’s aid.
+However, just like the first siege of Kerak, Saladin and his men left before a reinforcing crusader army could come to the castle's aid.
 This siege only lasted four weeks.

 The last siege of the 12th century was led by Sa’d Al-Din, Saladin's nephew, in 1188.
 Unlike the sieges before it, the Muslim army was not under the threat of crusader reinforcements.
 The year before Saladin had defeated an outnumbered crusader army at the Battle of Hattin and therefore the crusaders could not gather enough troops to reinforce Kerak.
 The Muslim army cut off supplies to the castle, and Kerak surrendered several months after.
 When the castle had fallen, it is believed that it was due to lack of arms, not a lack of food.
 With the fall of Kerak, the Castle of Montreal, which had been replaced as the centre of the lordship by Kerak, surrendered soon afterward.